 1,000-word-long chunks of next aren’t exactly highly shareable on social media (or readable, for that matter).
 People want the information quickly and in a format that’s easy to digest.
 Enter infographics.

 Infographics are highly visual mediums that present information in a way that social media users find immensely appealing.
 They’re also incredibly sharable, especially if you make them either A) valuable, or B) entertaining (or option c, both).
 You can break down blog posts into different infographics just by adding some visual components to them, and share them on social media.
-We’ve compiled some of the most popular infographic templates in a blog post to help you get started!
+We’ve compiled some of the best infographic examples to help you get started!

 Snappa can also help with this one.
 We have plenty of infographic templates ready to go, all of which are fully customizable to fit your needs, as pictured below.